dsih-artpark/dataio/docs/source/installation.md

 dataio init
 ```

-This will prompt you to enter your API key and set the default base URL to https://dataio.artpark.ai/api/v1/.
+This will prompt you to enter your API key and set the default base URL and create an `.env` file in your project root:

-This will create a .env file in your project root with the API key and base URL.

-### Setting up Environment Variables

-Create a `.env` file in your project root:

 ```bash
 DATAIO_API_BASE_URL=https://dataio.artpark.ai/api/v1
 DATAIO_API_KEY=your_api_key_here
 ```

+You can also di this manually.

 ## Verifying Installation